-How to Use KongCustomEntity CRD for JWT Signer Plugin With KIC
+How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

-In my previous post, I demonstrated how to persist private keys for the JWT Signer plugin when Kong is deployed in DB-less mode by manually writing the Kong declarative config.
-But what if you’re using the Kong Ingress Controller (KIC) to generate Kong configurations?
+In my previous post, I demonstrated how to persist private keys for the JWT Signer plugin when Kong is deployed in DB-less mode by manually writing the keys in Kong declarative config.
+But if you’re using the Kong Ingress Controller (KIC), which generates Kong configurations dynamically, what’s the best approach?

 There are two options:

-• You can host the keys in a separate deployment within the same cluster, as I previously demonstrated.
+1. Host the keys in a separate service within the same cluster, as shown in my previous post.

-In today’s post, I’ll show you how to generate keys and use the KongCustomEntity CRD to create the jwt_signer_jwks entity, which will then be utilized by the JWT Signer plugin.
+In this post, I’ll show you how to generate keys and use the KongCustomEntity CRD to create the jwt_signer_jwks entity and integrate it with the JWT signer plugin.

 Let’s get started.